moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

-7. Once the code is uploaded and running, use the Arduino IDE's **serial monitor** or **serial plotter** to view the values being read. *What happens to the brightness value if you cast shadows over the circuit?*
+7. Once the code is uploaded and running, use the Arduino IDE's **serial monitor** or **serial plotter** to view the values being read. *What happens to the voltage if you cast shadows over the circuit?*
-8. Allow the brightness value to settle to a steady value.
+8. Allow the voltage to settle to a steady value.
 Use the serial monitor to record the numerical value.
-You can also convert this value to voltage as per above formula.
+This voltage corresponds to the ambient brightness in the room.

 Control System